 After numerous requests, I adapted my recipe for French Toast Casserole to make it Instant Pot-friendly.

 This recipe for Instant Pot French Toast Casserole features all the same delicious flavors as my original recipe.
-From the warming spices to the maple custard to the light vanilla glaze, this casserole has it all.
+From the warming spices to the maple custard to the light vanilla glaze, this french toast casserole has it all.

 And I absolutely love that Instant Pot French Toast Casserole is assembled up to 18 hours in advance!
 That makes it the perfect recipe to entertain with or to enjoy on a holiday morning or lazy weekend.